-For the best list of >300 trail runs across NZ go to the Mal and Sally Law's Wild Things - NZ Trail Running Club website.
+NOTE: This website is now a bit out of date: For the best list of >500 trail runs across NZ go to Mal and Sally Law's excellent Wild Things - NZ Trail Running Club website.

 Mountain running is a cross between running and alpine tramping.
 By travelling light and fast, and choosing a fine day, you can do trips that would normally take several days to hike, and get some good exercise along the way!
 Apart from fitness, you should have good route-finding skills, and know about things like hypothermia, dehydration, rock-fall, river crossing etc.

 Note: Most of the trips described here are round trips, but if it the weather changes suddenly (eg. southerly front) you may need to turn back, or escape quickly off an exposed ridge.
 All these runs are in NEW ZEALAND (except for the last two in Austria/Germany); mostly in the south island (and many near Christchurch, where I live).
 For most trips below all gear will fit in a camelback or bumbag (select one with tensioning straps); for a few of the longer/more committing runs the combination of both is useful (so too is small quantities of sunblock and vaseline, a varied selection of food, short toenails (!), plenty of carbs the night before, and for breakfast, an mp3 player, electrolyte drink powder, and in case of mishap a small roll of sleek tape, painkillers, pocket-sized space blanket).

 Below are some examples, then some others that are also good, and some more runs specifically close to Christchurch (good ones get a star).
 Please send me any feedback or other runs that would be good to add/try out.